 This last point is critical.
 In traditional software, a passing test suite means your code works.
 With LLMs, a passing eval suite might just mean you've successfully taught the model to game your metrics.

-The answers were complete nonsense.
-The model would extract random numbers from documents and weave them into plausible-sounding but factually wrong explanations.
-My eval was passing because I'd measured "includes a number" when what I actually cared about was "reasoning is grounded in retrieved facts."
+First attempt: an eval that checks whether the model's answer contains a number from the source document.
+Simple, measurable, automatable.
+Pass rate: 87%.
+But the answers are nonsense.
+The model extracts random numbers from documents and weaves them into plausible-sounding but factually wrong explanations.
+The eval passes because it measures "includes a number" when what actually matters is "reasoning is grounded in retrieved facts."

-Second attempt: I used an LLM-as-judge to evaluate "is this answer correct?"
-More sophisticated, right?
-Except it was expensive, slow, and unreliable.
-The judge disagreed with human reviewers about 30% of the time, and I had no idea why.
+Second attempt: an LLM-as-judge evaluating "is this answer correct?"
+More sophisticated, but expensive, slow, and unreliable.
+The judge disagrees with human reviewers about 30% of the time, with no clear pattern to the disagreements.

-Third attempt: I broke the problem down into components.
-Instead of one eval, I built three:
+Third attempt: break the problem into components.
+Instead of one eval, build three:

 1. Retrieval quality: Are the right documents being found?